 Medical researchers found 1 in 3 adults are taking medications that increase the risk of depression.
-More than 200 common drugs have a potential side effect of depression.
+More than 200 common drugs have potential side effects of depression.

-The medical study from Columbia University doesn't prove that that the medications cause depression but people that take these medications have higher risk of being depressed.
+The medical study from Columbia University doesn’t prove that the medications cause depression but people that take these medications have a higher risk of being depressed.

 If you don’t have a history of being depressed, then started having problems with depression after starting a prescription or non-prescription medication, let your health care practitioner know.